Remember- Paying a Ticket is an Admission of Guilt

 What You Should Do Going Forward

-If you’re ever in a situation where you’ve been given a ticket but are not sure of what the consequences may be, it’s always best to seek the guidance of an experienced attorney, especially if the matter of your arrest is serious.
+If you’re ever in a situation where you’ve been given a ticket but are not sure of what the consequences may be, it’s always best to seek the guidance of an experienced criminal law attorney, especially if the matter of your arrest is serious.